 Is it any accident, then, that between 1947 and 1991 — decades of a government-protected economy in India — it was the central or a provincial government that banned this or that text rather than a social group demanding it of the government?
 Or that such demands by social groups peaked in the decades after 1991 when the Liberalization of the Indian economy withdrew governmental protections from agrarian, educational and other sectors of the economy, leaving increasingly vast sections of the population to cope with price rises determined by international corporate finance?
 The tension is thus not, as Jehangir S. Pocha argues, between the “secular western liberalism” that inspired Gandhi, Nehru and Ambedkar and the “old feudal notions of society” that “too many Indians still cling to”.
 The history of the politics of giving and taking offense to religion — and of religion itself as an offended subjectivity — has nothing “feudal” about it.
 It is a thoroughly modern pathology whose etiology lies in a fetishistic response to the failures of politics in its accountability to the public.
 Exploiting the popular impatience with the imperative to interpret among India's increasingly disenfranchised people, the Hindu Right, like its Muslim and other counterparts, discovers offense in books, movies and paintings as easily as one reads advertising copy.

-“Reflecting the sensitivities of many Hindus”, Reliance Fresh, one of India’s prominent convenience stores and headed by Mukesh Ambani whose proximity to Narendra Modi of the Hindu Right is well-known, has stopped the sale of all meat products.4 In 1936 the German philosopher Walter Benjamin observed at the end of a famous essay: “Mankind, which in Homer’s time was an object of contemplation for the Olympian gods, now is one for itself.
+“Reflecting the sensitivities of many Hindus”, Reliance Fresh, one of India's prominent convenience stores and headed by Mukesh Ambani whose proximity to Narendra Modi of the Hindu Right is well-known, has stopped the sale of all meat products. ((I thank Sandeep Banerjee, my colleague in McGill University, for bringing this to my attention.))
+In 1936 the German philosopher Walter Benjamin observed at the end of a famous essay: “Mankind, which in Homer's time was an object of contemplation for the Olympian gods, now is one for itself.
 Its self-alienation has reached such a degree that it can experience its own destruction as an aesthetic pleasure of the first order.
-This is the situation of politics which Fascism is rendering aesthetic”.5 What we see being created and normalized in India today is religion as a taste for offense, as an aesthetics of offense that needs to interpret signs as little as the tongue needs to curl in disgust at the taste of meat.
+This is the situation of politics which Fascism is rendering aesthetic”. ((Walter Benjamin, “The Work of Art in the Age of Mechanical Reproduction”, Illuminations (New York: Schoken Books, 2007), 242. )) What we see being created and normalized in India today is religion as a taste for offense, as an aesthetics of offense that needs to interpret signs as little as the tongue needs to curl in disgust at the taste of meat.
 Once it becomes as normal among masses of Hindus as a turning of the stomach, religion-as-hurt-sentiment will ensure solidarities of fetishistic rage among the millions forsaken by the free market.

 The visible and audible practice of the humanities in as many publically accessible (rather than privatized) forums in India as possible is one way to retain the idea of the public — with the interpretable ambiguity intrinsic to it — that is crucial to the political.
 This is because the methodologies of the humanities rest on three assumptions: that the valuable meanings of a text in a natural language are not its obvious ones; that it is through interpretation that a text's valuable and non-obvious meanings become available to the reader; and that the protocols for such interpretation can, in principle, be learned and taught by anyone regardless of class, caste, gender, theological conviction and other identities.
 The first two assumptions distinguish the humanities from the natural sciences that aim to describe their objects, through the non-natural language of mathematical algebra, in terms of exactitudes.
 The last distinguishes them from theological traditions of scriptural interpretation.
 This is why neither natural science qualifications nor theological competence have ever been held to authorize participation in the public of any democracy.